cloud-hypervisor/cloud-hypervisor/docs/snapshot_restore.md

 saved states.
 The new virtual machine is restored in a paused state, as it was before the snapshot was performed.

+## Limitations

+VFIO devices and Intel SGX are out of scope.
+For example, this includes the `--fs` option for `virtio-fs`.

 ## Snapshot a Cloud Hypervisor VM

 First thing, we must run a Cloud Hypervisor VM: